ecrasevv/ClientServer/README.md

-# WebServer
+# Client-Server
-A simple C WebServer.
+A simple C Client-Server.